experimental.math_extras

 - experimental.math_extras.mode(l)

-The mode is the most-occurring item; if multiple items are tied, the median of the tied items is returned
+- Calculate the mode of an array - The mode is the most-occurring item; if multiple items are tied, the median of the tied items is returned - Parameters

 - Returns